mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `ethAbiList`
 This task lists the addresses for which ABI definitions have been memorized.
-(Does not include our own deployed compilations, see 'ethCompilationsList').
+Does not include our own deployed compilations, see [ethCompilationsList](#ethcompilationslist).
 Sample usage:
 ```scala
 scala> 1 + 1